 FFT resources and guidance

-Results on the NHS website
+Looking up results on the NHS website

-Select the provider you wish to look up.
-On the overview page of the provider's profile, you will find a selection tool called "Quality of service" or "Key facts".
-Here you can see the overall FFT score for the service provider, telling you what percentage of people would recommend the service.
+- Select the provider you want to look up.
+On the overview page of the provider's profile, there may be a section called "Quality of service" or "Key facts".
+Here you can see percentage scores, which show how many people would recommend the service.

-You may be asked while you are still on the premises, or you may be contacted within the 48 hours that follow.
-Some providers may offer to return your FFT by post, or give you feedback over the phone or via their website.
+You may be asked while you're still on the premises, or you may be contacted later.
+Some providers may ask you to give your feedback by post, by text message, over the phone or using their website.